-- unexplained or inconsistently explained physical injuries - repeat bruising; bruising of different colours; burn injuries - reluctance to talk about an injury - dramatic changes in behaviour e.g. more introverted, lacks confidence, more aggressive or more bullying, anti-social behaviour, truancy - peer relationship problems - regression to wetting or soiling - frequent urinary tract infection or trips to the toilet - emotional dependence on adults other than parents - frequent request to see the school nurse - avoidance of PE or swimming lessons (possibly hiding injuries or fear of vulnerability when changing) - self-harming - attention seeking beyond norm for age - sexualised play or sexualised language beyond norm for age - unexplained access to large amounts of money or high spending patterns - appears frightened of, or is abnormally attached to, parent/s or carer/s the police (call 101) and the multi-agency referral and assessment team must be informed immediately.
+- unexplained or inconsistently explained physical injuries - repeat bruising; bruising of different colours; burn injuries - reluctance to talk about an injury - dramatic changes in behaviour e.g. more introverted, lacks confidence, more aggressive or more bullying, anti-social behaviour, truancy - peer relationship problems - regression to wetting or soiling - frequent urinary tract infection or trips to the toilet - emotional dependence on adults other than parents - frequent request to see the school nurse - avoidance of PE or swimming lessons (possibly - hiding injuries or fear of vulnerability when changing)self-harming - attention seeking beyond norm for age - sexualised play or sexualised language beyond norm for age - unexplained access to large amounts of money or high spending patterns - appears frightened of, or is abnormally attached to, parent/s or carer/s inappropriate ways, or grooming a child in preparation for abuse (including via the internet).

-Actions where there are concerns about a child

-- (1) In cases which also involve an allegation of abuse against a staff member, see Part Four of this guidance. - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
+• Sexual abuse may also be in the form of Female Genital Mutilation (FGM) and Forced Marriage.
+If FGM is suspected, the police (call 101) and the multi-agency referral and assessment team must be informed immediately, this is mandatory requirement.
+The same applies to Forced Marriage, any marriage under the age of 18 is illegal.

 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working together to safeguard children provides detailed guidance on the early help process. - (3) Referrals should follow the local authority's referral process.
-Chapter one of Working together to safeguard children. - (4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+Chapter one of Working together to safeguard children provides detailed guidance on the early help process.

+(3) Referrals should follow the local authority's referral process.
+Chapter one of Working together to safeguard children.

+(4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 This can include section 17 assessments of children in need and section 47 assessments of children at risk of significant harm.
-Full details are in Chapter One of Working together to safeguard children. - (5) This could include applying for an Emergency Protection Order (EPO).
+Full details are in Chapter One of Working together to safeguard children.

-January 2024 3:
+(5) This could include applying for an Emergency Protection Order (EPO).

+The policy will be reviewed annually but any deficiencies or weaknesses will be remedied immediately.